 By Ryan C. Wood

-There are many reasons why a Chapter 13 bankruptcy case could be dismissed.
+There are many reasons why a Chapter 13 bankruptcy case would be dismissed.
 But what happens after the case is dismissed before the Chapter 13 plan is confirmed or approved?
-One of the most common questions is what happens to the chapter plan payments I made to the Chapter 13 trustee’s office?
+One of the most common questions is what happens to the Chapter 13 Plan payments I made to the Chapter 13 trustee’s office?
 What about my car payment or other people I owe money to after the case is dismissed?

 Chapter 13 Trustee Payments

 Also, as of October 1, 2012, a Chapter 13 trustee is allowed to take a percentage of the Chapter 13 plan payments they return to you for their administrative costs.
 This is how the Chapter 13 trustee’s office gets paid.
-They get a percentage of the Chapter 13 plan payments they receive and then pay out.
+They get a percentage of the Chapter 13 plan payments they receive and then pay out to creditors (creditors have to file a valid claim pursuant to FRBP 3001).
 They used to only be allowed to take their percentage on pre-confirmation adequate protection payment and disbursements of funds after the chapter 13 plan was confirmed or approved.
 The United States Trustee, a part of the Department of Justice, in August 2012 decided it was okay for the trustee’s to also take their percentage from the amount refunded to people who file for bankruptcy in the event the case is dismissed.

 Car Loan Payments